60% of the World is Vitamin D Deficient: What This Means for Dementia Risk

 Some healthcare providers discourage patients from considering vitamin D supplementation based on outdated information or skepticism.
 This approach has backfired in various regions—including the U.S., where community health workers reported patients developing preventable cognitive issues attributable to this misjudgment.

-Q: How does vitamin D affect cognitive function?
+**Q: How does vitamin D deficiency compare to other nutritional deficiencies?**

-Q: What are the symptoms of vitamin D deficiency?
+**Q: What is the cost of vitamin D supplements?**

-Q: How can I raise my vitamin D levels quickly?
+**Q: How can I implement vitamin D testing in my practice?**

 Leave a Comment